Wrapped Velas Price Reaches $0.0220 on Top Exchanges (WVLX)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Wrapped Velas launched on April 25th, 2019.
 Wrapped Velas’ total supply is 2,279,175,680 coins.
+Wrapped Velas’ official Twitter account is @velasblockchain and its Facebook page is accessible here.
 The Reddit community for Wrapped Velas is https://reddit.com/r/velas and the currency’s Github account can be viewed here.
+The official website for Wrapped Velas is velas.com.
 The official message board for Wrapped Velas is medium.com/velasblockchain.
-The official website for Wrapped Velas is velas.com.
-Wrapped Velas’ official Twitter account is @velasblockchain and its Facebook page is accessible here.

-It is usually not currently possible to buy alternative cryptocurrencies such as Wrapped Velas directly using US dollars.
-Investors seeking to trade Wrapped Velas should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Wrapped Velas using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Wrapped Velas directly using U.S. dollars.
+Investors seeking to trade Wrapped Velas should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Wrapped Velas using one of the exchanges listed above.

 Receive News & Updates for Wrapped Velas Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wrapped Velas and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.